SannidhyaDas/StockPriceOptimizer-CG-Fibonacci/README.md

 ## 📑 Results

+ Comparision table of used methods for APPL stocks
 | Method                    | Runtime (s) | Final MSE | Iterations |
 |----------------------------|-------------|------------|-------------|
 | Least Squares              | 0.0059      | 0.3626     | N/A         |